 No matter your age, there’s plenty on offer when it comes to educational games.
 From classic brain training to interactive games that create an experience that doesn’t even feel like learning, our guide to the best educational games on Nintendo Switch, iOS, and Android is full of titles that will get those brain cogs churning.

 Although unsurprisingly, a lot of the games on our list are geared toward a younger audience, with gaming now a much bigger part of the traditional educational system than ever before.
 Whether it’s learning how to code your very own game with titles like Super Mario Maker 2 or learning about the human anatomy in a fun-filled way with BodyQuest, it’s not only the core learning subjects that the world of educational games has tapped into.

 For now, let’s get smart with our list of the best educational games on Switch and mobile.

 First up, Big Brain Academy from Nintendo has been in the world of learning games since 2005 and after 14 years, in 2021, Nintendo brought out the follow-up, Big Brain Academy: Brain vs. Brain.
 Taking advantage of everything the Nintendo Switch has to offer, you can compete against family and friends, no matter the age.

-The game is focused on testing five core areas of the brain’s functions; identify, memorise, analyse, compute, and visualise through a series of fast-paced games.
-You can practise solo or battle it out in local multiplayer with either touchscreen play or by using the Joy-Con controllers.
-Our Big Brain Academy: Brain vs. Brain will let you know more.
+The game is focused on testing five core areas of the brain’s functions; identify, memorize, analyze, compute, and visualize through a series of fast-paced games.
+You can practice solo or battle it out in local multiplayer with either touchscreen play or by using the Joy-Con controllers.
+Our Big Brain Academy: Brain vs. Brain review lets you know more.

 MathLand is another game that tests both children and adults alike because you’re never too old to test out your maths skills.
 You take on the role of Ray, a pirate on a desert island, who’s looking to regain the sacred gems that have been scattered across the island by evil pirate, Max.